-Note: Typically, the interface used to access the FreeNAS® administrative GUI is configured by DHCP.
+Note: Typically, the interface used to access the FreeNAS[®] administrative GUI is configured by DHCP.
 This interface does not appear in this screen, even though it is already dynamically configured and in use.

-Figure 7.2 shows the screen that opens on clicking Interfaces $\rightarrow$ Add Interface.
+Figure 7.2 shows the screen that opens on clicking Interfaces \rightarrow Add Interface.
 Table 7.2 summarizes the configuration options shown when adding an interface or editing an already configured interface.
-Note that if any changes to this screen require a network restart, the screen will turn red when the OK button is clicked and a pop-up message will point out that network connectivity to the FreeNAS® system will be interrupted while the changes are applied.
+Note that if any changes to this screen require a network restart, the screen will turn red when the OK but-